 Cancer diary - "He makes me lie down in green pastures"

-Steve was diagnosed with metastatic stage-4 Prostate Cancer in February 2016.
+Steve was diagnosed with metastatic stage-4 Prostate Cancer in February 2016, which led to Spinal Cord Compression in April 2017.
+He is now confined to bed or a wheelchair.
 This diary records the challenging journey we are on, and hopefully will be of some help and encouragement to others who are facing - or may face in the future - a similar situation.

 Saturday 6th: the day starts well as I read the following words from Spurgeon's Morning & Evening devotional readings: "If God cares for you, why need you care too?
 Can you trust him for your soul, and not for your body?
 He has never refused to bear your burdens, he has never fainted under their weight.
 Come, then, soul! have done with fretful care, and leave all thy concerns in the hand of a gracious God."
 Full text here.